syncfusion-content/winui-docs/winui/Ribbon/Simplified-Layout.md

 ## Switching between normal and simplified layouts

-The Ribbon control allows to switch between simplified and normal layouts at runtime using the toggle button located in the lower right corner of the Ribbon.
+The Ribbon control allows to switch between simplified and normal layouts at the runtime using the toggle button located in the lower right corner of the Ribbon.
 To enable this option, set the `LayoutModeOptions` to "Normal,Simplified" as given in the below layout.

 {% tabs %}
 {% highlight xaml %}